 7. Climb the Via Ferrata

-Have you ever been on Africa’s second tallest mountain?
+Have you ever been to Africa’s second-tallest mountain?
 If you have not, maybe the time is now to visit Mount Kenya National Park.
 Here’s an interesting thing to inspire you.
 Out of its eighteen recorded glaciers in 1893, only seven remain today.
 Experts now warn the existing ones may vanish in 25 years.
 Of course, many human predictions never go as foretold but is that not reason enough to add it to your bucket list now?